andykee/lentil/docs/getting_started/tutorial.rst

     >>> pupil = lentil.Pupil(amplitude=amplitude, phase=opd, diameter=1, focal_length=10,
     ...                      pixelscale=1/256)

+We'll create a monochromatic :class:`~lentil.Wavefront` with wavelength of 650nm and propagate it "through" the pupil plane.
+This operation is represented by multiplying the wavefront by the pupil:

-We will create a monochromatic :class:`~lentil.Wavefront` with wavelength of 650nm, propagate the wavefront through the pupil plane, and finally on to an image plane with 5um pixels.
+propagate the wavefront through the pupil plane, and finally on to an image plane with 5um pixels.
 We'll also oversample the image plane by a factor of 10.